Home Sewage Treatment

 Much of Wyandot County is unsewered so individual home sewage systems are necessary in order for home building to continue.
-Due to recent law and rule changes, the process which a premise is evaluated has drastically changed.

 The first step for a homeowner who wishes to have their new building site evaluated for a septic system is to contact a soils evaluator.
 Contact Wyandot County Public Health to get a list of persons/companies who are interested in testing soils in Wyandot County.
+An updated list of soil professionals can also be found on our forms tab.

 The second step is to have a designer/installer design the septic system by using the soils forms which were completed by the soil evaluator.
-Once the homeowner has the soils form and the completed design, a site review can be conducted by Public Health.
+Once the homeowner has the soils form and the completed design, a site review can be conducted by Wyandot County Public Health.

 Click here for statewide technical guidance on system components and NPDES system approval.